+Zarafshan Construction Administration (ZCA) was contracted to perform civil construction works for the mine.
 Metso was awarded the contract to provide Nordberg LT160 crusher for the mine.
 It also provided two MP1000 cone crushers, screens and VSI impact crushers as part of the contract.

-The Razorback iron project is an open-pit iron concentrate mine proposed to be developed in Humboldt County, Nevada, US, by Lithium…
+The Thacker Pass lithium project is an open-pit mine proposed to be developed in Humboldt County, Nevada, US, by Lithium…

 The Rincon lithium project is located in the Salar del Rincon salt pan in Argentina.
 Australian firm Argosy Minerals owns…